Abdul Nasser Qardash: Early life

 Born as "Tahah Abdel Rahim Abdallah Bakr al-Ghassani" in the mainly Iraqi Turkmen city of Tal Afar, Iraq, in 1967, Qardash is an ethnic Turkmen.
 He studied in the Islamic Sciences college in the nearby city of Mosul.
 He lived in Mosul's Musharafah neighborhood during his early years.
 Qardash was a Major General within the army of Saddam Hussein, but became part of the Ansar al-Islam rebel group in 2003.
 Qardash was jailed in 2003–2004 or 2005 by the US authorities with al-Baghdadi in Camp Bucca, a detention facility in Basra, following the invasion of Iraq and the ousting of Saddam Hussein's regime.

-Al-Qaeda
+ISI

-Qardash joined the Islamic State of Iraq, then part of al-Qaeda, in 2007.
-He became a religious commissar in al-Qaeda in Nineveh, later in al-Jazira, and in early 2008 became al-Qaeda's "wali" of al-Jazira.
-He organized a number of military operations against Iraqi forces and the Iraqi population on behalf of al-Qaeda.
+Qardash joined the Islamic State of Iraq in 2007.
+He became a religious commissar in ISI in Nineveh, later in al-Jazira, and in early 2008 became ISI's "wali" of al-Jazira.
+He organized a number of military operations against Iraqi forces on behalf of ISI.
 In early 2010, he became assistant and consequently, with the approval of Abu Omar al-Baghdadi "wali" of the northern provinces including Mosul, South Mosul, al-Jazira and Kirkuk.